nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `17` or above installed in your Computer.
+1. Check that Java is installed:
+   - EduConnect requires **Java 17 or higher** to run.
+If you're not sure if you have the correct Java version installed, you can click [here for the relevant instructions]().

+2. Download EduConnect onto your computer:
-1. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).
+   - Download the latest version of EduConnect by clicking [here](https://github.com/AY2425S1-CS2103T-F12-2/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+3. Move the file to a folder:
+   - After downloading, place the `educonnect.jar` file in any folder on your computer where you'd like to store the app.

+4. Open EduConnect:
+   - Open the "Command Prompt" (for Windows) or "Terminal" (for Mac/Linux).
+   - Type `cd` followed by the folder location where you saved the EduConnect file.
+For example:
+     - On Windows: `cd C:\Users\YourName\Documents\EduConnect`
+     - On Mac/Linux: `cd /Users/YourName/Documents/EduConnect`
+   - Then type this command to start the app:

+        `java -jar educonnect.jar`
+   - After a few seconds, the EduConnect window will appear with some sample data to help you get started.
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.